 Tim Kissner (2010 by Unknown)

-Tim graduated from Juneau Douglas in 1989 before playing for Oregon State and professionally in the Prairie League.
+Tim graduated from Juneau Douglas in 1989 before playing baseball for Oregon State and professionally in the Prairie League.
 He currently is the Pacific Rim Scouting Coordinator for the Philadelphia Phillies.

 Kaarin Knudson (2011 by David Knudson)